Chick Litoris Dickorifice, Doc

 'Oh, here comes Sister Rose,' Jason said excitedly, as he leaned forward on the porch swing to look around Evangeline.
 He grinned.
 'She's real pretty.'

-'The prettiest,' Evangeline agreed as she continued to rock in her chair.
+'The prettiest,' Evangeline agreed.
+Aroused feline, she continued to rock in her chair.
 'She comes quite often, from what I hear.'

 'Keeping you awake at night?'

 'Only when you don't,' cooed Evangeline.
 As she spoke, she leaned forward and began to stroke Jason's upper leg.
 Many hours in the saddle had given him long, strong thigh muscles, across which her fingers danced in a most provocative manner.
 'Would it stand up in court, do you think?'

 'I realize that I may have a sad lack of information on some very important issues,' began Jason.
 'So I must gather empirical data, so to speak, to allow me to make better informed statements.'
 He reached out to skim one finger along the swell of her bosom, just above the top of her chemise.
 'In the meantime, however, I'm of a mind to fill your void.'

 As he pulled Evangeline against him, he leaned in to nip at her earlobe, then whispered, 'How do you fancy working on a Mills and Boon?'

 'I'd prefer something a little stronger,' she replied.

-Jason wrapped his arms around her and kissed her cheek, her neck, and the tops of her sun-bronzed breasts.
+Jason wrapped his arms around her, kissed her cheek, her neck, and the tops of her sun-bronzed breasts.
 'What did you have in mind?'